 However, you will need to know a few more parameters.
 Please check out our subwoofer port calculator to get this done.
 Here is the quick process:

 - First, select whether you are using a round or slotted port.
 Check out our article on round vs slotted ports.

-- Enter the number of ports, internal airspace of your enclosure and the tuning frequency you wish to use
+- Enter the number of ports, the internal airspace of your enclosure, and the tuning frequency you wish to use

 - That’s it, just hit calculate

 - Since you are using a slotted port, select square under port type and select yes to slotted port